UWCNuclear/UbuntuSetUp/README.md

 **Step 1.**	Install Qt by pasting in the terminal:

      sudo apt-get install qt5-default

+**Step 2.**	Install X11 Xmu library and headers by pasting in the terminal:

+     sudo apt-get install libxaw7-dev libxaw7

-**Step 2.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using something else than Chrome) and move it to your home directory on Ubuntu by editing the correct path in the following command:
+**Step 3.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using something else than Chrome) and move it to your home directory on Ubuntu by editing the correct path in the following command:

     mv /mnt/WHERE-IT-IS-ON-WINDOWS/geant4.10.06.p03.tar.gz ~

-**Step 3.**	 Unpack the Geant4 source package using:
+**Step 4.**	 Unpack the Geant4 source package using:

      tar -xzvf geant4.10.06.p03.tar.gz

-**Step 4.**	 Create a build directory alongside the unpacked source using:
+**Step 5.**	 Create a build directory alongside the unpacked source using:

     mkdir geant4.10.06.p03-build